-19. Blank Spaces for Additional Candidates.-One space shall be left below the printed names of the candidates for each office to be voted for, wherein the voter may write the name of any person for whom he may wish to vote.

-20. Requirements of Ballots.-All ballots printed shall be identical, so that without the numerical number thereon it would be impossible to distinguish one ballot from another.
-Space shall be provided on the ballot for charter amendments or other questions to be voted on at the municipal elections, as provided by this Charter.
-The names of candidates for each office shall be arranged in alphabetical order of the surnames.
-Nothing on the ballot shall be indicative of the source of the candidacy, or of the support of any candidate.
-No ballot shall have printed thereon any party or political designation or mark, and there shall not be appended to the name of any candidate any such party or political designation or mark, or anything indicating his views or opinions.

-21. Sample Ballots.-The city clerk shall, at least five days before the election, cause to be printed not less than five hundred sample ballots, upon paper of different color, but otherwise identical with the ballot, to be used at the election, and shall distribute the same, upon application of the candidates, to the registered voters at his office.

-22. Canvass and Election.-As soon as the polls are closed, the election judges shall immediately open the ballot boxes, take therefrom and count the ballots, and enter the total number thereof on the tally sheet provided therefor.
-They shall then carefully enter the number of votes for each candidate on said tally sheet and make return to the city clerk as provided by law.
-No vote shall be counted for any candidate more than once on any ballot.
-The person receiving the highest number of votes cast at such election for any office shall be elected to that office.
-A tie between two or more candidates shall be decided by lot, under direction of the canvassing board.
+- 19. Blank Spaces for Additional Candidates.-One space shall e left below the printed names of the candidates for each office be voted for, wherein the voter may write the name of any peron for whom he may wish to vote. - 20.
+Requirements of Ballots.-All ballots printed shall be lentical, so that without the numerical number thereon it would be impossible to distinguish one ballot from another.
+Space shall be provided on the ballot for charter amendments or other questons to be voted on at the municipal elections, as provided by his Charter.
+The names of candidates for each office shall be rranged in alphabetical order of the sur-names.
+Nothing on the allot shall be indicative of the source of the candidacy, or of the apport of any candidate.
+No ballot shall have printed thereon my party or political designation or mark, and there shall not be opended to the name of any candidate any such party or political esignation or mark, or anything indicating his views or opinions. - 21.
+Sample Ballots.-The city clerk shall, at least five days after the election, cause to be printed not less than five hundred ample ballots, upon paper of different color, but otherwise idencial with the ballot, to be used at the election, and shall distribute a same, upon application of the candidates, to the registered oters at his office. - 22.
+Canvass and Election.-As soon as the polls are closed, the election judges shall immediately open the ballot boxes, take therefrom and count the ballots, and enter the total number thereof on the tally sheet provided therefor.
+They shall also carefully enter the number of the first, second and third choice votes for each candidate on said tally sheet and make return to the city clerk as provided by law.
+No vote shall be counted for any candidate more than once on any ballot, all subsequent votes on that ballot for that candidate being void.